algolia/jekyll-algolia/CONTRIBUTING.md

   Make sure you have python 2 (not 3) available in your `$PATH` when doing `nvm install v.9.2.0`.
 - Yarn >= v1.3.2 - [install instructions][4]
+- Run `yarn` in `./docs-src` to install all dependencies

 ### Development

 All the documentation source files live in the `./docs-src` folder.

-To serve a local version of the documentation (including livereload), run `rake docs:serve`.
+To serve a local version of the documentation (including livereload), go to `./docs-src` and run `yarn run serve`.
 The documentation will be available on [localhost:3000][6].

 This will create a `./docs-dev` folder and serve files from there.
 This folder is ignored by git.

-## Deploying docs

-To update the documentation website, you should run `rake docs:deploy` from the `develop` branch.
-This will merge `develop` into master, build the documentation into `docs` and push it.
-The content of the `./docs` folder will then be server by GitHub pages.
+### Building the docs

+Running `yarn build` from inside the `./docs-src` folder will update the `./docs` folder with the generated static files.

+Those files will then be served by GitHub Pages whenever the `master` branch is pushed to GitHub.

 ## Project owner